dataloop-ai/AutoML/README.md

 The "init", "train" and "get_metrics" methods are mandatory methods for running your model.
 The methods are run in the order of the example above, i.e. first the "init" then "reformat" and so on . .

-Once you've added your model to the ZazuML model zoo you have to append it to the models.json file ZazuML so that Zazu knows to call upon it.
+Once you've added your model to the *ZazuML model zoo* you have to append it to the *models.json* file so that ZazuML knows to call upon it.

-At this point you should define the "task", "model_space", "hp_search_space", and "training_configs" fields using the following template:
+### Example key value in model.json object

 ```
   "retinanet": {